antmicro/meta-antmicro/system-releases/micro-ros-demo-login/README.md

 # `micro-ROS` Demo with login shell

-The `micro-ros-login` release is a root filesystem used for testing and development of micro-ROS based applications focused mainly at running in Renode.
+The `micro-ros-login` release is a root filesystem used for testing and development of micro-ROS based applications focused mainly on running in Renode.
 It installs a core ROS 2 Galactic toolchain alongside additional recipes adding micro-ROS-agent and its dependencies from recipes found in this repository.
 This image automatically launches one instance of the micro-ROS agent on one of the available UART ports and spawns a bash shell on the other for testing and interacting with the system.